carpentries-incubator/hpc-intro/_extras/customization.md

 installation instructions live on the workshop overview page for each curriculum.
 Instead of including installation instructions in the workshop template, the workshop template includes links to these instructions.
-The correct link will be displyed when using the appropriate combination of values for the `curriculum`  and `flavor` variables in the `_config.yml` file.
+The correct link will be displayed when using the appropriate combination of values for the `curriculum`  and `flavor` variables in the `_config.yml` file.